verrazzano/docs/content/en/docs/networking/security/certificates.md

 </div>
 {{< /clipboard >}}

-### Using Let's Encrypt with OCI DNS with your own cert-manager
+### Use Let's Encrypt with OCI DNS with your own cert-manager

 Verrazzano uses a webhook component to support Let's Encrypt certificates with OCI DNS.
 This webhook implements the [cert-manager solver webhook pattern](https://cert-manager.io/docs/configuration/acme/dns01/webhook/) to support